MaayanLab/DRC-Portals/drc-portals/README.md

 docker-compose up -d drc-portal-postgres
 # install node modules
 npm i
-# initialize prisma: Sometimes, if many changes happened, it may help to do: npx prisma migrate reset
+# initialize prisma: Sometimes, if many changes happened, it may help to do: 'npx prisma migrate reset'
+# Before that make sure you have all the migrations in prisma/migrations folder.
 # Another useful option: npx prisma migrate deploy # deploy means: it will only update the public schema
 # dev means it will update all schemas.
 npx prisma migrate dev